-From Access To Inclusion 2020, An Arts and Culture Summit
+From Access To Inclusion, An Arts and Culture Summit

-Arts & Disability Ireland will be communicating directly with delegates offering them the option to re-book at no additional cost or cancel with a full refund.
-The team at Clayton Hotels and Maldron Hotels & Partners have advised that any delegates who have booked their own accommodation directly with hotel have options available to them.
+We will be communicating directly with delegates offering them the option to alter or re-book at no additional cost or cancel with a full refund.

-The Summit includes three event strands; two days of Workshops taking place in a range of cultural organisations, a two day Symposium taking place in The Printworks Event and Exhibition Centre, Dublin Castle and a programme of Evening Events showcasing access in action across cultural venues in Dublin city centre.
+The Summit includes three event strands; intimate online Workshops by leading experts in access and inclusion, a three day Symposium taking place online over the course of a number of weeks, and a programme of online Evening Events showcasing access in action from a range cultural venues and organisations.

-Events will be essential for professionals at all levels in the arts, cultural and tourism sectors such as those working in: venues, festivals, galleries, museums, heritage sites and visitor experiences.
-In addition to those who deliver, programme or present accessible and inclusive experiences, From Access to Inclusion is relevant for policy makers, funders and administrators who are committed to embedding a more holistic approach to accessible arts and cultural programming at a local, regional, national and international level.
+Sessions will be essential for professionals at all levels in the arts, cultural and tourism sectors such as those working in: venues, festivals, galleries, museums, heritage sites and visitor experiences.
+In addition to those who deliver, programme or present accessible and inclusive experiences, From Access to Inclusion is relevant for policymakers, funders and administrators who are committed to embedding a more holistic approach to accessible arts and cultural programming at a local, regional, national and international level.

 The Summit is not intended to address professional development for artists with disabilities or arts education.
 For artist resources, find out more here.

 There are many reasons to attend From Access and Inclusion, but here’s a quick taste of what to expect:

 - Professional Growth: Our international Summit focuses on providing accessible programming in arts and culture, we provide an intimate, rich atmosphere to build skills and practical knowledge for arts professionals of all experience levels.